ministryofjustice/moj-design-system/app/views/components/header/README.md

 ## How it works

-There are 2 ways to use the Header component.
+There are 2 ways to use the header component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/), you can use the Nunjucks macro.

 The name of the organisation and service or system appears in the top left.
 You can also add global links in the top right.
 For example, "Profile" and "Sign out".

 ## Research on this component

 We need more research.
-If you have used the Header component, get in touch to share your research findings.
+If you have used the header component, get in touch to share your research findings.

 ## Contribute to this component